A Full-Sized KENBAK-1

 Knowing the original Kenbak-1 only sold fewer than 50 units, I assumed the case was not custom-designed.
 After a small amount of Googling, I discovered the case used in the original was the "Grand Prix" enclosure from Bud Industries of Ohio.

 Another quick search revealed that Bud Industries still exists!
 On a lark, I contacted their office and spoke to a very helpful woman named Jenene.
 She had worked at Bud since the 80s and was familiar with the Grand Prix case, but she told me that enclosure had been discontinued about the time she started.

 I asked if they would be able to make a small run of the enclosures.
 She said they could not, but she would be happy to share the original engineering drawings!
-I told her about the history of the Kenbak-1 and how an original would sell for more than $30,000.
-She said she had no clue, and seemed quite pleased that their product had been used in something so historic.
+(Link 1 - Link 2) I told her about the history of the Kenbak-1 and how an original would sell for more than $30,000.
+She seemed quite pleased that their product had been used in something so historic.

 I replaced the incandescent lamps used in the original with LEDs (in 1971, LEDs were still a few hundred dollars each...)
 While I can't find the original lamp holders, I'm working with something similar and at least pleasant looking.
 For the keys I'm using a Cherry MX mechanical keyboard switch, and I have found some keycaps that appear to be a good match.

 The full-size Kenbak-1 replica is sold out and unfortunately will not return.

 Not much.
 It's just an empty box full of history!

 Dr. Eric Ackerman of the Intergalactic Museum of Computing And Technology History in Florida had John Blankenbaker autograph their Kenbak-1 replica!